-What's more they needs a strategic partner that could help them build coherent, value adding systems that move Hospice Waikato forward in its service deliver,
+What's more they needs a strategic partner that could help them build coherent, value added systems that would continue to their service delivery,

 How we helped.

-The Resolution8 team structured the engagement to meet Hospices budget and so we got a little bit innovative.
+The Resolution8 team needed to structure the engagement to meet Hospices budget and so we got a little bit innovative.

 Normally we would drive an IT strategy process to help frame the requirements for any managed service provider, however in this case that wasn't possible.
-To address this need we structured the RFP to put test this with the vendors; rather than being a commodity question (how much for these services and devices) it also included, where would you take Hospice and why.
+To address this need we structured the RFP to test the vendors on their ability to create a strategy for Hospice.
+So, rather than it being a commodity question (how much for these services and devices) we also included, where would you take Hospice and why?

-The vendors that did the best demonstrated a drive to understand the business as well as technical capability.
+The vendors that did the best demonstrated a drive to understand the business as well as technical needs.

-Our team documented the current technology state and created RFP documentation to elicit strategic responses.
-To ensure each vendor had the opportunity to demonstrate there abilities we requested an initial proposal and then invited each vendor to a workshop where they could ask additional questions of Hospice, to ensure they had the information they needed to provide a suitable proposal.
+Our team documented the current technology state and created a RFP documentation to elicit strategic responses.
+To ensure each vendor had the opportunity to demonstrate their abilities we requested an initial proposal and then invited each vendor to a workshop where they could ask additional questions of Hospice; to ensure they had the information they needed to provide a suitable proposal.

 Having completed their workshop the vendors could then revise their proposal and resubmit them to Hospice for review.

-Our technical team reviewed each proposal and scored, our financial analyst broke each proposal down to provide a more "apples to apples" comparison and we worked with Hospice carefully select the top three candidates.
+Our technical team reviewed each proposal, scoring them.
+Our financial analyst broke each proposal down to provide a more "apples to apples" comparison and we worked with Hospice carefully select the top three candidates.

-A final presentation was made by each allowing for a decision to be made as to the last two vendors.
+A final presentation was made by each allowing for a decision to be made as to who would be the last two vendors.
 This was made possible due to Resolution8's experience in vendor engagement, knowing the market and a structured process.

-The last part of the process was to assess cultural fit of the vendors to Hospice.
-This led to the final vendor selection and oversight of the initial contract negotiations.
+The last part of the process was to assess cultural fit of the vendors to Hospice themselves.
+This led to the final vendor selection and Resolution8 providing oversight of the initial contract negotiations.

 Pinnacle Midlands Health Network.